 Question 9: In your opinion, how can governments balance natural resources sustainability with economic development goals?

-A lot of what we are talking about.
-Is lining up to this.
+A lot of what we are talking about is lining up to this.
 The countries are very dependent on their natural resources for their economic growth – if the natural resource base collapses, so will their economies.
 It’s about bringing this (latter) information into the equation.
 Often technical counterparts understand the ripple effects of development decisions but these are not translated into policy; a function of power asymmetry.

 Also, how do we elevate this knowledge into these conversations?
 Those who understand or hold it do not have a seat at the table where decisions are being made.
 Ms. Hogg considers how, in her view, COVID has emerged as a result of infringement into the world’s wild areas.